TrueConf Group Features

 • Packet loss recovery RFC6865: at least 5% without keyframe requests

-• Customizable main video stream encoding profiles: Auto, Balanced, Detail, Motion, Speaker
+• Customizable encoding profiles for the main video stream: Auto, Balanced, Detail, Motion, Speaker

-• Configurable encoding profiles for presentation stream (H.239, BFCP): Auto, Balanced, Presentation, Video, Documents
+• Configurable presentation stream encoding profiles (H.239, BFCP): Auto, Balance, Presentation, Video, Documents

 • Setting the range of ports used for media data transmission